Author: Dr. Athanasios Pallis

 - In the long term, many physical/locational entry barriers can be overcome by building in adjacent locations, extending out into the sea, and so forth.
 Furthermore, new concepts and technologies can be introduced to limit the need for space in the port.
 For example, an inland container depot can help create additional space for terminals in the port.

 - In most cases, having a public agency, the port authority, which invests in port-specific and site-specific assets and leases these assets to the private sector, is a policy option to reduce entry barriers related to switching costs and sunk investments.
-A further role for the port authority to reduce entry barriers is that of a smart coordinator that enables networks of stakeholders.
+A further role for the port authority to reduce entry barriers is that of a smart coordinator enabling networks of stakeholders.
 Such a coordinator can help overcome decisional and operational fragmentation.
 The port authority acts as a cluster manager by coordinating the integrated port services provided by various actors.
 Such an active port authority can increase opportunities for the entry of small and medium-sized companies.

-- Policy reforms that promote transparent concession procedures forbid exclusive contracts and ensure the absence of discrimination are also relevant for reducing entry barriers.
+- Policy reforms that promote transparent concession procedures, forbid exclusive contracts and ensure the absence of discrimination are also relevant for reducing entry barriers.
 Reducing the (maximum) duration of authorizations and concessions also lowers entry barriers and rent-seeking opportunities.
 Concessions and authorizations need to be sufficiently long to allow companies to recover their fixed investments and earn a normal return on their investments.
 However, excessively long durations limit opportunities for entry and reduce the dynamism in the sector.
 In many European countries, durations of concessions of 50 years in the case of limited investments, 75 years for significant investments in movable assets, or 99 years for immovable assets are common practice.
 The reduction of maximum durations would certainly lower entry barriers.

 - Entry barriers can be further reduced by the stability of the regulatory regime and the presence of mechanisms for dispute resolution.
 Uncertainty and transaction costs are reduced, and lower entry barriers ensue.

-- Additional regulation, such as antitrust policies and merger regulations, targets to prevent incumbents from benefiting from high entry barriers.
-Most countries, economic zones (like NAFTA), and supranational entities (the European Union) have developed a general legal framework to ensure low entry barriers.
+- Additional regulation, such as antitrust policies and merger regulations, can be targeted to prevent incumbents from benefiting from high entry barriers.
+Most countries, economic zones (like NAFTA), and supranational entities (like the European Union) have developed a general legal framework to ensure low entry barriers.
 Such regulation is not industry-specific but applies overall.
 In most countries, competition regulations protect entrants from predatory pricing by incumbents, such as exclusive contracts with suppliers.
 Mergers and acquisitions are also subject to regulatory oversight.
 These are relevant in the container-handling market, given its strong consolidation.
 The question arises whether operators have established a dominant position, limiting the potential of market competition and discouraging newcomers.
 The general competition law can and often does go hand in hand with industry-specific regulations.

 - Chapter 5.1 Inter-Port Competition